aScriptingOreo/rrp-pilot2.0/README.md

 ## ATC
 >ATC should be recognized as a real entity over San Andreas.
 But there shouldn't be ATC Roleplay, as it is basically like talking to a wall, as of now we don't have enough of a population in the server to justify dedicated ATC personnel nor enough pilots in the sky.
 -   Changing city laws to accomodate this would be crucial.

+## Cargo Freight task
+> Allowing pilots to take planes/helicopters to run cargo from point A to B and give them random useful loot from these runs.
+- It takes away from roleplay but it should be something pilots can do during downtime where no one is looking for the usual RP related activities.

 ## Fixed Wing Aircraft tweaks
 > There is no real reason to purchase one of the many fixed wing aircraft on the catalogue, they function similarly to rotary aircraft but without the vertical take-off/landing.